 The synthetic DNA sequences used in our nanoparticles are identical to natural DNA fragments as they are naturally contained in different plants, such as fruits or vegetables.
-Through their daily intake of food, humans’ digestion is perfectly used to digest even large volumes of DNA.
-Nanoparticles that accidentally get swallowed are therefore not causing any health risk.
+Through daily intake of food, humans’ digestion is perfectly used to digest even large volumes of DNA.
+Nanoparticles that accidentally get swallowed are therefore not causing any known health risk.
 And yes, our nanoparticles are perfectly vegan!

 Is tagging classified as a treatment?

 It is up to the market or a trade authority such as CIBJO to decide if the Emerald Paternity Test is considered a treatment.
 We at the Gübelin Gem Lab believe that the application of the nanoparticles is not a treatment.
 A treatment implies that the appearance of the stone is altered in some way.
 Such an alteration due to application of the Emerald Paternity Test could not be proven by our studies.
 The nanoparticles are invisible even to the best optical microscope, and in our experience have no discernible effect on the appearance (including colour and clarity), weight, value or properties of the emerald.

 The carrier liquid used for transporting the nanoparticles into the fissures is ethanol, i.e. a standard alcohol that evaporates completely within a few minutes, leaving no traces whatsoever.